isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Accelerators.md

 description: LEARN ACCELERATORS
 third_nav_title: "LEARN: Tech and Media Courses"
 ---
 ### LEARN Accelerators
-The LEARN Accelerator aims to provide talented students with opportunities to deepen their learning and understanding of tech and media through holistic and intensive programmes, supported by industry partners.
-Students will undergo accelerated training with technology partners, where they will work on real-life challenges and develop applications.
+The LEARN Accelerators aim to provide Club members with opportunities to deepen their learning and understanding of tech and media through holistic and intensive programmes, supported by industry leaders.
+Students will undergo training over 6 to 10 months on weekends and school holidays where they will work on real-life challenges and develop practical tech solutions.

 **(Upcoming Accelerators)**